 Mean score of companies in the Production of Other Meats industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Mosa Meat, headquartered in the Netherlands (NL), currently does not have any publicly available carbon emissions data for the most recent year, nor does it report specific reduction targets or initiatives.
-The company has not disclosed any climate commitments or pledges, indicating a lack of formalised strategies in this area.
-As such, there are no emissions figures, including Scope 1, 2, or 3 data, to report.
-In the context of the industry, Mosa Meat operates within the cultivated meat sector, which is increasingly focused on sustainability and reducing carbon footprints.
-However, without specific data or commitments, it is challenging to assess their performance or alignment with industry standards for climate action.
+Mosa Meat, headquartered in the Netherlands (NL), currently does not have available carbon emissions data for the most recent year, nor does it report specific reduction targets or initiatives.
+The company has not disclosed any climate commitments or pledges at this time.
+As such, there are no emissions figures, including Scope 1, 2, or 3 emissions, to report.
+In the context of the industry, Mosa Meat is part of a growing sector focused on sustainable food production, which often includes commitments to reduce carbon footprints and enhance environmental sustainability.
+However, without specific data or targets, it is unclear how Mosa Meat aligns with these broader industry trends.